Your Cart is Currently Empty

 All of the oil-absorbing properties and original characteristics of the leather remain intact.
 The leather will patina and endure over time.

 Full-grain leather is stronger and more durable.
-A bag will get more oohs and ahs after ten years of use from this type of leather.
+A bag will get far more oohs and ahs after some years of use from this type of leather.
+We proudly use full-grain leather in every product that goes under the Mission Mercantile name, like our best-selling Ellington Market Tote, our Theodore Leather Backpack and our Campaign Waxed Canvas Large Duffle.

-The leather has not been sanded or buffed to remove any marks.
+The leather has not been "corrected" (sanded or buffed) to remove any marks.
 The entire thickness of the skin is used.

 Highest quality products like furniture, footwear and luggage tout full grain.